 Chipmaker AT&S sees profitability growth on strong demand from smartphone makers

-VIENNA, Aug 4 (Reuters) - Austrian chipmaker AT&S ATSV.VI on Tuesday reported a 13.2% increase in its first-quarter core profit and forecast profitability to increase in the second quarter thanks to strong demand from smartphone makers.
+VIENNA, Aug 4 (Reuters) - Austrian chipmaker AT&S ATSV.VI on Tuesday reported a 13.2% increase in its first-quarter core profit and forecast its profitability would increase in the second quarter thanks to strong demand from smartphone makers and industrial customers.

+"Despite the downward revisions of economic forecasts, the global megatrends in the electronics industry are still intact overall - especially due to progressing digitalisation, the new 5G mobile communication standard and massive data volume growth," the company said.

+AT&S, which produces circuit boards for smartphones and tablets and supplies firms such as Apple AAPL.O, Intel INTC.O and major European auto suppliers, said it does not expect the auto industry to quickly recover to pre-crisis levels.

 ($1 = 0.8498 euros)